 - Cover with pleated greaseproof paper and foil, and wrap tightly over the basin.

-- Stand the basin in a in a deep oven tray with 5cm of water in it (this is called a bain marie).
+- Stand the basin in a deep oven tray with 5cm of water in it (this is called a bain-marie).
 Bake for 1 hour.

-- Remove from the bain marie and cook for a further 10 minutes.
+- Remove from the bain-marie and cook for a further 10 minutes.
 Remove from the oven, but leave covered.
-Allow to cool a little before serving.
+Allow cooling a little before serving.